Morphogen

-A morphogen is a substance whose non-uniform distribution governs the pattern of tissue development in the process of morphogenesis or pattern formation, one of the core processes of developmental biology, establishing positions of the various specialized cell types within a tissue.
-More specifically, a morphogen is a signaling molecule that acts directly on cells to produce specific cellular responses depending on its local concentration.

-Typically, morphogens are produced by source cells and diffuse through surrounding tissues in an embryo during early development, such that concentration gradients are set up.
-These gradients drive the process of differentiation of unspecialised stem cells into different cell types, ultimately forming all the tissues and organs of the body.
-The control of morphogenesis is a central element in evolutionary developmental biology (evo-devo).
+A morphogen is a signaling molecule that contributes to morphogenesis and pattern formation, which are key processes in developmental biology.
+Morphogens help organize tissues by creating spatial and temporal differences in signaling activity.
+They are typically defined as signals that generate distinct cellular responses across a population of cells.

+These responses depend on several factors, including signal concentration and the duration of exposure.
+They are also influenced by tissue context and local gene regulatory networks, which affect how cells interpret the signal.

+Morphogen distribution can arise through multiple mechanisms.
+Diffusion can generate simple, static concentration gradients characteristic of the classical model.
+However, more complex patterns of distribution can also occur.
+Mechanisms such as active transport, cytoneme-mediated signaling, extracellular vesicles, and relay signaling contribute to dynamic or spatially complex gradients.

+Spatial differences in morphogen signaling interact with feedback loops, tissue mechanics, and gene regulatory networks.
+Together, these processes help determine cell fate during development.
+Morphogens play a central role in tissue patterning and body plan formation, making them also important in evolutionary developmental biology (evo-devo).

 History

 The term was coined by Alan Turing in the paper "The Chemical Basis of Morphogenesis", where he predicted a chemical mechanism for biological pattern formation, decades before the formation of such patterns was demonstrated.

 The concept of the morphogen has a long history in developmental biology, dating back to the work of the pioneering Drosophila (fruit fly) geneticist, Thomas Hunt Morgan, in the early 20th century.
 Lewis Wolpert refined the morphogen concept in the 1960s with the French flag model, which described how a morphogen could subdivide a tissue into domains of different target gene expression (corresponding to the colours of the French flag).
 This model was championed by the leading Drosophila biologist, Peter Lawrence.
 Christiane Nüsslein-Volhard was the first to identify a morphogen, Bicoid, one of the transcription factors present in a gradient in the Drosophila syncitial embryo.
 She was awarded the 1995 Nobel Prize in Physiology and Medicine for her work explaining the morphogenic embryology of the common fruit fly.
 Groups led by Gary Struhl and Stephen Cohen then demonstrated that a secreted signalling protein, decapentaplegic (the Drosophila homologue of transforming growth factor beta), acted as a morphogen during the later stages of Drosophila development.